Sarah Bryant (Virtua Fighter): In other media

-An anime series called Virtua Fighter was also produced, consisting of thirty-minute segments and was directed by Hideki Tonokatsu, with Ryo Tanaka as character designer.
+An anime series called Virtua Fighter was also produced, consisting of thirty-minute segments and directed by Hideki Tonokatsu, with Ryo Tanaka as the character designer.
 Voiced by Maya Okamoto in Japanese and Juliet Cesario in localized releases, she appears in the third episode onward, acting as a grid girl for her brother when he races.
-In this incarnation she also has a pet flying squirrel named Alexander, which serves as the animal sidekick for the show.
+In this incarnation, she also has a pet flying squirrel named Alexander, who serves as the animal sidekick for the show.
 After helping series protagonists Akira Yuki and Pai Chan, two other fighters from the games, she fights alongside them with Jacky, and they travel together as a group.
-Later on she is kidnapped due to her fighting ability and brainwashed with the intention of creating a "pure human weapon with no emotion", attacking the group and beating Jacky severely afterwards.
-When the control unit giving her commands is broken she goes berserk, but after being knocked out she comes to her senses.
-However, the data gathered while Sarah was experimented on is used to create a robotic duplicate of her, Dural, which the heroes fight at the end of the series.
+Later on, she is kidnapped due to her fighting ability and brainwashed with the intention of creating a "pure human weapon with no emotion", attacking the group and beating Jacky severely afterwards.
+When the control unit giving her commands is broken, she goes berserk, but after being knocked out, she comes to her senses.
+However, the data gathered while Sarah was experimented on is used to create a robotic duplicate of her, Dural, whom the heroes fight at the end of the series.

 A manga series titled Virtua Fighter: Legend of Sarah by Takahal Matsumoto was published in installments within issues of Weekly Playboy and Comic Tetsujin in 1996, which focused on Jacky and Sarah's lives before and after the first tournament.
 It was later compiled and sold separately as a standalone book and GameWare Vol. 2 for the Sega Saturn.
-An additional manga named Virtua Fighter was also released featuring her; written by Billy Takibana, it acted as a retelling of the anime series.
+An additional manga named Virtua Fighter was also released, featuring her; written by Billy Takibana, it acted as a retelling of the anime series.
 Lastly, a separate one-shot comic was released in 1995 by Marvel Comics written by Mark Paniccia, featuring her in a smaller role and noted as having a more "tongue-in-cheek" storyline.